-- In a large, heavy pot over high heat, heat the oil until almost smoking.
-Add the onions and reduce heat to medium.
-Cook the onions for 30 minutes, or until they are soft and an even deep golden brown; stir frequently with a wooden spoon and scrape up all the browned bits from the bottom of the pan.
+- In a large, heavy pot over medium-high heat, heat the olive oil and butter until the butter foams.
+Add the onions and cook for about 30 minutes, or until they are translucent and soft.
+Lower the heat to medium, and cook until the onions are a deep golden brown paste, about 1 hour; stir frequently with a wooden spoon and scrape up all the browned bits from the bottom of the pan.

-- Pour in the wine, raise heat to high, and boil until the soup is reduced by one third.
-Stir in the stock or broth and bring to a boil.
-Reduce heat to medium-low and simmer for 20 to 30 minutes.
+- Pour in the wine, raise heat to high, and boil until the soup is reduced by two thirds.
+Stir in the chicken or beef stock and bring to a boil.
+Reduce heat to medium and simmer for 20 to 30 minutes.
 Season with salt and pepper.
-(You can refrigerate the soup, covered for up to 3 days; bring to a simmer before continuing.)
+(At this point, you can refrigerate the cooled soup, covered, for up to 3 days; bring to a simmer before continuing.)

 - Preheat the broiler.
-Place 8 deep ovenproof soup bowls or crocks on a baking sheet.
-Ladle the soup into the bowls, add a slice of the bread to each bowl, and generously sprinkle the shredded cheese on top.
-Broil for 3 to 4 minutes, or until the cheese is golden and bubbling.
+Place 6 deep ovenproof soup bowls or crocks on a baking sheet.
+Ladle the soup into the bowls, add a slice of the bread to each bowl, and sprinkle the shredded cheese on top, Broil for 3 to 4 minutes, or until the cheese is golden and bubbling.
 Serve immediately.

 Makes 6 servings